OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Pay attention to what you expect to make on a prospective short-term rental deal.
 Plus, consider the expenses that go into owning that property.

 Owning a vacation rental is basically synonymous with having fees and expenses.
-However, your chosen property can offset the said expenses with an impressive cash flow.
+However, your chosen property can offset expenses with an impressive cash flow.

 Comparable properties

-Also known as competition, comparable properties are similar rentals close to your own.
+Also known as competition, comparable properties are similar rentals close to yours.
 Regardless, they play a critical role in determining the cash flow performance of your real estate investment.
-They can be a gauge of how much return on investment (ROI) to expect from your property.
+They can gauge how much return on investment (ROI) to expect from your property.

 Assessing similar properties also helps you determine how much rent you can charge.
-In case you are charging more than a similar rental nearby, you risk losing guests.
-However, you can always include useful features, such as a network optimized for VoIP, to justify higher rates.
+You risk losing guests if you charge more than a comparable rental nearby.
+However, you can always include helpful features, such as a network optimized for VoIP, to justify higher rates.

 After all, why would you reduce your cash flow by charging cheaper?